ryanlail/river-tees-rediscovered/README.md

 7. Click on the import tab with the new database selected
 8. upload`Main_Proj/Cpvzm85_RTR.sql`

+The database server can be shutdown with `sudo /opt/lampp/lampp stop`

 ### Web Server
 Note: This web-server is designed to run on a linux system, so it may not run properlly on a windows machine.

 To launch the web-server navigate to the `Main_Proj` directory and (if it is the first launch), type `npm install` followed by `npm start`.

+The web server can be shutdown with keyboard interrup `^C`.

 ## Access
 The website is now accesible on `localhost:8080` from your web browser.